davidstern135/CS-GameDev-Assignment1/README.md

 # CS-GameDev-Assignment1
-Solutions for 10 Coding Game problems
+Solutions for 10 Coding Game problems from codingame.com